 Xanax is a type of benzodiazepine drug commonly prescribed for a variety of conditions such as anxiety and convulsions, but it can also be abused.
 Xanax, known generically as alprazolam, is a dangerous drug and must be taken under the care of a licensed doctor.
 Over 30 percent of people who overdose are taking benzodiazepines with opioids, according to the National Institutes on Drug Abuse.

 If you or your loved one is addicted to Xanax, it is critical to get help in a medically controlled environment.
-Our team at the Florida House Experience is here to help you to achieve these goals.
+Our team at FHE Health is here to help you to achieve these goals.
 We encourage you to contact us today to learn more about our substance use disorder treatment.

 What Is Xanax?